ISLAM NUSANTARA: TABOT FESTIVAL IN BENGKULU

 THE HISTORY

 The early propagators of Islam in Bengkulu were estimated to arrive in the 7th-8th century.
 This was followed by the second wave of propagators that came in the 13-14th century.
 They were believed to be the followers of ahlulbayt (the progeny of Prophet Muhammad PBUH) that came from India.
-They tried to commemorate the heroic event, the battle of Karbala, that occurred on 10th of Muharram of 61 Hegira of Islamic calendar.
+They tried to commemorate the heroic event, the battle of Karbala, that occurred on the 10th of Muharram of 61 Hegira of Islamic calendar.

-In the battle of Karbala, Hussein bin Ali, the grandson of Prophet Muhammad PBUH martyred.
+In the battle of Karbala, Hussein bin Ali, the grandson of Prophet Muhammad PBUH was martyred.
 The whole ritual of tabot shows a way of respect to the main figure of the battle of Karbala, Hussein bin Ali.
-Interestingly, these early propagators of Islam also adopted the local culture that are included in the ritual.
+Interestingly, these early propagators of Islam also adopted the local culture that is included in the ritual.

-Some communities in the West Coast of Sumatera had performed the tabot ritual.
+Some communities in the West Coast of Sumatera performed the tabot ritual.
 In Bengkulu the whole ritual is called Tabot, and in Pariaman, West Sumatera Province, it is called Tabuik.
 Only those that live in Bengkulu and in Pariaman, West Sumatera have continued to perform this tradition until now.

 In the course of time, tabot ritual has been reduced to a cultural agenda for tourism.
-Currently, tabot in Bengkulu is listed in tourism agenda.
-And during the festival there are other cultural performances, competitions, and events.
+Currently, tabot in Bengkulu is listed in the tourism agenda.
+And during the festival, there are other cultural performances, competitions, and events.
 Despite the reduction of its meaning, the tabot family keeps performing the processions.

 TABOT

 In this festival, tabot represents the coffin of Hussein bin Ali.
-The whole rituals symbolize the act to collect the mutilated body parts of Sayyidina Hussein, to carry and to bury them in Karbala’ Plain.
+The whole rituals symbolize the act to collect the mutilated body parts of Hussein, carrying and burying them in Karbala’ Plain.
+Tabot has developed into a miniature structure decepting a minaret made of wood and bamboo.
+This structure is adorned with colorful papers and ornaments.

-The tradition of tabot in Bengkulu is believed to have started with the introduction of Islam in the area in 14th century.
+The tradition of tabot in Bengkulu is believed to have started with the introduction of Islam in the area in the 14th century.
 Syech Burhanuddin (Imam Senggolo), an Arab ulema, came to Bengkulu to propagate Islam.
 He married two local women.
 Syech Burhanuddin introduced the tabot ritual in commemorating the martyrdom of Prophet Muhammad’s grandson.
 His descendants have continued to hold the ritual until now.
 Syech Burhanuddin was buried in Karabela Cemetery in Padang Jati, Bengkulu.

 The members of tabot family call themselves Komunitas Kerukunan Tabut.
 Only they can make and perform tabot ritual.
-But, not all members of tabot family are the descendants of Syech Burhanuddin.
+But, not all members of tabot family are descendants of Syech Burhanuddin.

 The ceremony is conducted by 17 groups of tabot.
 These groups indicated the first 17 families that performed tabot ceremony.
 The current groups are divided into two groups.
 The first group consists of nine groups of tabot Syech Burhanuddin or tabot Imam (sacred tabot).
-The second group comprises of eight groups of tabot Bansal.
+The second group comprises eight groups of tabot Bansal.

 THE RITUAL